cheyennen0503/about-cheyenne/README.md

 ##Student

-_I am a junior at HSTAT.
+---_I am a junior at HSTAT.
 I **love** to listen to music, it is one of my many passions.
 My hobby is dance which I take very seriously.
 I go to dance 4 days a week for a total of 13 hours!
 My dream college is Princeton and I hope to get a full scholarship._

 ###[my email] (cheyennen0503@hstat.org)